 - Forced or coerced into engaging in the criminal acts.

-The bill requires the legislative services agencies of the general assembly to conduct a review of the implementation of the bill 5 years after its effective date.
+The act requires the legislative services agencies of the general assembly to conduct a review of the implementation of the act 5 years after May 6, 2019.